 What Is an ATO in Cyber Security?

-If you’re wondering if Authorization to Operate (ATO) is a process, it’s important to understand that ATO is a product of the National Institute of Standards and Technology (NIST) Risk Management Framework (RMF).
-ATO is a formal declaration that a system meets the necessary government security and privacy standards for deployment as the Federal Information Security Modernization Act (FISMA) requires.
-Regarding the ATO meaning for government, federal government agencies are the primary users of the RMF, although private sector organizations seeking a structured approach to security risk management may also use it.
+Authorization to Operate (ATO) is a formal risk acceptance decision defined within the National Institute of Standards and Technology (NIST) Risk Management Framework (RMF).
+It is a declaration that a system meets the necessary government security and privacy standards for deployment, as required by the Federal Information Security Modernization Act (FISMA).

 1. Prepare: Establish risk management roles, strategies, and a tailored framework for assessing risks and controls.